1997–1999 anti-Christian violence in Gujarat: The ten-day violence in the Dangs District

 A mob pelted stones against the Christian houses and churches at about 12:30 a.m damaging the roof tiles.
 A mob of around 60-80 people damaged the roof tiles of a Church in Nagalkhadi at about 8 p.m.
 A large mob set a church on fire before trying to demolish it in Padalkhaid.

-On December 26, a mob of 500 armed with tridents, iron bars and heavy-sticks set fire to a church on Waki, a tribal Christian and his family members were assaulted in Galkund.
+On 26 December, a mob of 500 armed with tridents, iron bars and heavy-sticks set fire to a church on Waki, a tribal Christian and his family members were assaulted in Galkund.
 On the same day at about 12:30 a.m, a mob pelted stones on several Christian houses in Divan Temrun Village.
 A mob attacked and made serious damages to several Churches in the villages of Karadiamba and Bahdun.
 On the same day six churches in different areas of the Dangs district were demolished.

-On December 27, tribal Christians were tied up and beaten in the villages of Dongiamba and Pipayambal.
+On 27 December, tribal Christians were tied up and beaten in the villages of Dongiamba and Pipayambal.
 On the same day, Churches in the Villages of Raochand, Baripada, Mulchond, Barda and Lahankadmal were set on fire.
 Several Prayer halls and Churches in the village of Karenjpada, Shivbara, Pipaldaghad, and Sepuamba were also attacked and left badly damaged.

-On December 28, tribal Christians who went to a police station to report about an attack were threatened of grave repercussions.
+On 28 December, tribal Christians who went to a police station to report about an attack were threatened of grave repercussions.
 On the same day, a mob damaged two Christian houses in Savardakasad.

-On December 29, a church in the village of Mathalbari was badly damaged by the mob.
+On 29 December, a church in the village of Mathabari was badly damaged by the mob.

-On December 30, members belonging to the Bajrang Dal attacked several tribal Christians, tore their bibles, robbed them and threatened them of dire consequences if they did not leave Christianity in Kattis.
+On 30 December, members belonging to the Bajrang Dal attacked several tribal Christians, tore their bibles, robbed them and threatened them of dire consequences if they did not leave Christianity in Kattis.
 On the same day a Church was attacked in Jhalsol along with 4 other Christians.
 A mob led by the HJM tried to set a church on fire in Jalsod and another church in Naktiyanuvat was badly damaged by the fundamentalists of the HJM.

-Together there were at least 20 incidents of church and prayer halls being burnt down and damaged in and around the Dang district from December 25, 1998, to January 3, 1999, as reported by the Human Rights Watch.
+Together there were at least 20 incidents of church and prayer halls being burnt down and damaged in and around the Dang district from 25 December 1998, to 3 January 1999, as reported by the Human Rights Watch.
 Several church burnings and damages to places of worship including assaults against Christians and damages to Christian institutions were reported in at least 25 villages around the Dangs during the ten days of violence.

-On January 1, the HJM attacked a church in Kasadbari and set fire to it.
-On January 3, HJM activists severely damaged several Christian Houses at Naktiyanuvat.
+On 1 January, the HJM attacked a church in Kasadbari and set fire to it.
+On 3 January, HJM activists severely damaged several Christian Houses at Naktiyanuvat.